KirillSleta/go-eventhub/README.md

-# Azure EventHub Golang Client Lib
+# Azure EventHub Golang REST client

 Azure EventHub client library uses an Azure EventHub (ServiceBus) REST endpoints.
+The motivation behind this code is absense of simple, not-AMQP, but REST-based client for Azure EventHub

-Alailable operations:
+Available operations:
 - CreateEventHub
 - Send
 - SendBatch (be careful - there is 256Kb limitation should be handled by you)